 Revocation of Conditional Use.
 An approved conditional use may be revoked only for cause, consisting of failure to maintain the conditions required.
-A notice of intent to revoke a conditional use shall be given in writing 30 days prior to actual revocation and shall specify the area or areas of continued failure to meet requirements and maintain conditions the City may have imposed.
-If, during that period, proof of compliance is made by the holder of the permit, the permit shall be continued in force.
-If a hearing has been requested following receipt of notice of intent to revoke, the Planning & Zoning Board shall hold a public hearing on the matter and make a recommendation to the Board of Trustees for final determination on the revocation.
+A notice of intent to revoke a conditional use shall be given in writing thirty (30) days prior to actual revocation and shall specify the area or areas of continued failure to meet requirements and maintain conditions the City may have imposed.
+If, during that period, proof of compliance is made, the conditional use shall be continued in force.
+If a hearing has been requested by the property owner, or their representative following receipt of notice of intent to revoke, the Planning & Zoning Board shall hold a public hearing on the matter and make a recommendation to the Board of Trustees for final determination on the revocation.

 Variances.
 The purpose of a variance is to modify the strict application of the development standards set out in each zoning district in the case where strict application would result in practical difficulty or unnecessary hardship depriving a property owner of the reasonable use of his or her land.
 The variance shall be used only where necessary to overcome some condition that prevents an owner from using the property as the Ordinance intended.
-Variances must be approved by the Board of Adjustment prior to obtaining a zoning permit for a proposal that does not meet the development standards of the zoning district.
+Variances must be approved by the Board of Adjustment prior to obtaining a building permit for a proposal that does not meet the development standards of the zoning district.
 Variances to uses are prohibited.

 Required Information for a Variance Request.
 The Planning and Zoning Board shall formulate written policies that address the required application materials for variance requests.